jeonpierre/Azure-Database-Migration/README.md

 # Milestone 6 - Georeplication and Failover
 Confirgure a Georeplication for Production Database.

-6.1 - Setup Geo Replication in Azure SQL Database Begin by setting up geo-replication for your production Azure SQL Database.
-This process involves creating a synchronized replica of your primary database.
+6.1 I set up geo-replication for our production Azure SQL Database, creating a synchronized replica of our primary database in a separate SQL server located in a different geographical region.

-This replica will reside on a separate SQL server located in a different geographical region from your primary database server.
-This geographical separation is crucial as it bolsters redundancy and resilience, minimizing shared risks.

-6.2 - Test Failover and Failback
-Simulate real-world challenges by orchestrating a planned failover to the secondary region.
-This act transitions operations to the secondary copy.
-Evaluate the availability and data consistency of the failover database.
+6.2 I tested failover and failback procedures, simulating real-world challenges by orchestrating a planned failover to the secondary region and evaluating the availability and data consistency of the failover database.

-Afterward, perform a failback to the primary region, demonstrating the cyclical nature of your failover strategy.

 # Milestone 7 - Microsoft Entra Directory Integration

-7.1 Confirgure Microsoft Entra ID for Azure SQL Database Begin by enabling Microsoft Entra ID authentication for the SQL Server that hosts your Azure SQL production database.
-This steps integrates Microsoft Entra ID as a trusted identity provider, allowing users to authenticating using their Microsoft Entra credentials.
+7.1 I configured Microsoft Entra ID authentication for the SQL Server hosting our Azure SQL production database, integrating Microsoft Entra ID as a trusted identity provider and establishing an Microsoft Entra admin with authority over user management and access control.

-Subsequently, choose an Microsoft Entra admin who holds privileged permissions within your Azure SQL Database environment.
-This admin will have authority over user management and access control.
-Ensure that you can establish a connection to the production database using Microsoft Entra credentials within Azure Data Studio.

-7.2 - Create Database Reader User
-Begin by generating a new user account in Microsoft Entra ID, which will serve as your DB Reader user.
+7.2 I created a database reader user, generating a new user account in Microsoft Entra ID and assigning the db_datareader role to the user for read-only privileges, ensuring correct role assignment for user permissions.

-In Azure Data Studio, ensure that you're connected to the production database using the Microsoft Entra admin credentials.
-Proceed to assign the db_datareader role to the previously created DB Reader User.
-This role provides the user with read-only privileges.

-Reconnect to your production database using Azure Data Studio and the credentials of the new DB Reader AD user.
-Test out the permissions of the user to ensure the correct role has been assigned to this user.